India

 Fact Sheet –

-India is the third largest emitter of greenhouse gasses globally.
-The country’s diverse climate zones contribute to climate risks across the country.
-Rising temperatures and more frequent droughts have caused crop yield failures, disrupting the livelihoods of vulnerable communities.
+India is the world’s third-largest emitter of greenhouse gases.
+The country’s diverse climate zones and geography contribute to varied climate risks, as rising temperatures and more frequent droughts have caused crop yield failures and disrupted the livelihoods of vulnerable communities.

 Government of India Climate Priorities